temuET/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. Write a script that displays all users and their home directories, sorted by users.

+22. Write a command that finds all empty files and directories in the current directory and all sub-directories.

 Based on the the /etc/passwd file